 - Does your layout look “broken”?

-- Is it easy to find information in your publication?
+- Is it hard to find information in your publication?

 - Does your publication use more than 4 font families per sheet?

 If you answered yes to any of these, you probably need to immediately create a plan to redesign your magazine.